 Dr. Milda Pukalskienė has been teaching at the Department of Food Science and Technology at KTU since 2015.
 The main modules she teaches include: Food technologies; Packaging materials and technologies; Innovative food processing and packaging methods; Advanced food chemistry and biochemistry, as well as Cell and tissue biology.
 Dr. Milda Pukalskienė teaches undergraduate, postgraduate, and doctoral courses in both Lithuanian and English.
 She is a member of the research group "Functional Food Materials" at the Department of Food Science and Technology.
 Her research focuses on the development and application of methods for the extraction, fractionation, and purification of plant-based agricultural and food raw materials, by-products and waste, as well as the evaluation of extract phytochemical composition and bioactivity using various liquid chromatography-mass spectrometry and bioactivity assessment methods.

-On-campus learning / 8 ac. hrs.
+Distance learning / 3 ac. hrs.

 K. Donelaičio St. 73